MS Degree

 PROFESSIONALIZATION

 The natural career path for students enrolled in the FPT track is to join the local civil service by passing an entrance exam for which the program prepares them (ETAPS, CTAPS).
 Students enrolled in the Business and Recreational Sports track, on the other hand, are prepared to manage sports facilities and/or infrastructure (whether for-profit or nonprofit).
-Their career paths are diverse: distribution, event management, fitness, sports recreation and tourism, administration within professional sports clubs, (digital) communication, marketing… In recent years, a growing number of students entering the job market have chosen to broaden their horizons by joining organizations that are not necessarily part of the sports sector.
+Their career paths are diverse: distribution, event management, fitness, sports recreation and tourism, administration within professional sports clubs, (digital) communication, marketing, and more.
+In recent years, a growing number of students entering the job market have chosen to broaden their horizons by joining organizations that are not necessarily part of the sports sector.

 CONTINUING EDUCATION